jstetich/Analysis_Biomonitoring/Derived_Data/Create_Recent.md

 Note that this data contains invertebrate, wetland, and algae sample data, including sometimes sharing the same site designations.

-We are only interested in “most recent” data that relates to the recent past.
-Here we restrict ourselves to sites from the last ten years of available data.
+We are only interested in “most recent” invertebrate biomonitoting data.
+Further, we are interested only in data that relates to the recent past.
+Here we restrict ourselves to sites from the most recent ten years of available data.
 Currently, that corresponds to 2009 through 2018.

 ``` r